-Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms, with an average elimination half-life in healthy humans of 8 hours.
+Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms.

-Flagyl ER 750 mg tablets contain 750 mg of metronidazole in an extended release formulation which allows for once-daily dosing.
-The steady state pharmacokinetics were determined in 24 healthy adult female subjects with a mean ± SD age of 28.8 ± 8.8 years (range: 19–46).2 The pharmacokinetic parameters of metronidazole after administration of Flagyl ER (metronidazole extended release tablets) 750 mg under fed and fasting conditions are summarized in the following table.
+FLAGYL ER 750 mg tablets contain 750 mg of metronidazole in an extended release formulation which allows for once-daily dosing.
+The steady state pharmacokinetics were determined in 24 healthy adult female subjects with a mean ± SD age of 28.8 ± 8.8 years (range: 19–46).2 The pharmacokinetic parameters of metronidazole after administration of FLAGYL ER 750 mg under fed and fasting conditions are summarized in the following table.

-after 750 mg of Flagyl ER (metronidazole extended release tablets) Given Once a Day for 7 Days
+Metronidazole after 750 mg of FLAGYL ER Given Once a Day for 7 Days

 Relative to the fasting state, the rate of metronidazole absorption from the extended release tablet is increased in the fed state resulting in alteration of the extended release characteristics.

-Metronidazole exerts an antimicrobial effect in an anaerobic environment by the following possible mechanism: Once metronidazole enters the organism, the drug is reduced by intra-cellular electron transport proteins.
+Metronidazole exerts antibacterial effects in an anaerobic environment by the following possible mechanism: Once metronidazole enters the organism, the drug is reduced by intracellular electron transport proteins.
 Because of this alteration to the metronidazole molecule, a concentration gradient is maintained which promotes the drug's intracellular transport.
-Presumably, free radicals are formed which, in turn, react with cellular components resulting in death of the microorganism.
+Presumably, free radicals are formed which, in turn, react with cellular components resulting in death of the bacteria.

 The following in vitro data are available, but their clinical significance is unknown:

-Metronidazole exhibits in vitro minimal inhibitory concentrations (MIC's) of 8 μg/mL or less against most ( ≥ 90%) strains of the following microorganisms; however, the safety and effectiveness of metronidazole in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical trials.
+Metronidazole exhibits in vitro minimal inhibitory concentrations (MIC's) of 8 mcg/mL or less against most ( ≥ 90%) isolates of the following bacteria; however, the safety and effectiveness of metronidazole in treating clinical infections due to these bacteria have not been established in adequate and well-controlled clinical trials.

 Prevotella species (P. bivia, P. buccae, P. disiens)

-Quantitative methods that are used to determine minimum inhibitory concentrations provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
-For anaerobic bacteria, the susceptibility to metronidazole can be determined by the reference agar dilution method or by alternate standardized test methods.3 The MIC values obtained should be interpreted according to the following criteria:
+Quantitative methods are used to determine antimicrobial inhibitory concentrations (MICs) provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
+For anaerobic bacteria, the susceptibility to metronidazole can be determined by the reference broth and/or agar dilution method3,4.
+The MIC values obtained should be interpreted according to the following criteria: